 My twin sister's art.
 Chaerin is a great artist and someone who always inspires me.

 Walking while listening to rap.
-My favorite is Since's 나침반 (Compass).
+My favorites are Since's 나침반 (Compass) and Eminem's Beautiful Pain.

-Some Korean artists whose music I like: Since, CL, Day6, and Gaho
+Some Korean artists whose music I like: 신스 (Since), 체리 필터 (Cherry Filter), CL, Day6, 가호 (Gaho), 넬 (Nell)

 Coffee

 Ever since I went to school, I've received a lot of questions about my name because it's not a common Korean name.
-When I came to the U.S., a lot of people have been asking if "Jane" is my "real name."
-Long story short, it's both my Korean and English name. :)
+In the U.S., many people ask if "Jane" is my "real name."
+Long story short, it's both my Korean name and English name.
+My parents thought 제인 (Jane) is a good name for both. "제인" is how you would write "Jane" in Korean.
+For example, "Jane Austin" is "제인 오스틴" in Korean.
+The pronounciation of "제" roughly matches to "Ja" and "인" roughly matches to "ne."